4est-is-Forrest/square-iron/content/docs/_index.md

 ---

-Thank you for taking the time to visit my website, briefly or otherwise.

-By exploring the following sections, you can find specific information about elements cited on my resume, contextual factors with my code and some detailed code samples.
+Thank you for stopping by.
+The following sections aim to provide code samples together with some clarity and context.